-Platter Salad Creativity is an artsy, self-help kitchen workbook filled with salad ideas and exercises designed to stretch your mind, fire up your creative juices, and feed you well.
+Salad Brain Creativity is an artsy, self-help kitchen workbook filled with salad ideas and exercises designed to stretch your mind, fire up your creative juices, and feed you well.
 We use the platter as our blank canvas for creation.

 Salad usually comes in a bowl.
 Why a platter?